 Our Policy and Advocacy Agenda

-• Achieve federal conformity for Child Care Assistance Program (CCAP) to fully access federal funds available.
+- Maintain federal conformity for the Child Care Assistance Program (CCAP) to fully access federal funds.

 80% of brain development occurs by age 3, and during these critical years, many of poverty’s challenges can inhibit young children’s development and educational success.